 Overview

-The Youth Risk Behavior Survey (YRBS) gathers health data from Alaska high school students every other year in odd-numbered years.
-The information provided directly from high school students helps schools, communities, and organizations develop programs to improve teen health and address issues like substance use, bullying, and mental health.
+The Alaska Youth Risk Behavior Survey (YRBS) is conducted during the spring semester of odd-numbered years.
+The information provided directly from high school students helps schools, communities, and organizations develop programs to improve teen health and address leading causes of death, injury, and key issues like mental health and bullying.

 Who qualifies?

-• Participate during the spring semester in odd-numbered years
+• Participate during the spring semester of odd-numbered years (usually January-May).

 • Encourage your student to take part